tcsresearch/AOSPMirrorTool/functions/SetupAOSP_AI-Generated/README-SetupAOSP_AI-Generated.md

 `rsync` | File synchronization.
 `ccache` | Compiler cache for faster builds.
 `android-tools` | Provides adb and fastboot.
-`sudo alternatives --config java / javac` | Allows you to select the correct Java version if multiple are installed.
-`Python 2 setup` | Comments on the potential need for Python 2 for older AOSP versions and how to configure it if necessary.
-`Udev rules` | Explains how to set up udev rules for proper ADB/Fastboot device recognition, which might be needed in addition to android-tools.
-`Git configuration` | Sets your global Git user name and email.

 ## Usage ##